 Creative Business Planning Workshops for Authors and Poets

-I started this membership because so many indie authors are struggling to integrate the three big skills they need to have–writing, publishing and business–into one successful enterprise.
+Orna says: I started this Creative Business Planning membership because so many indie authors are struggling to integrate the three big skills they need to have–writing, publishing and business–into one successful enterprise.

-The workshops are fun, calling for creative rest and imaginative play, as well as mental focus.
-Most of all, these workshops encourage you to go deeper–so you can achieve more by doing less.
+The workshops are fun, and they encourage you to go deeper and harness your creative capacity–so you can achieve more by doing less.

 - 16.45: Zoom room opens.